 Sensory Advisories: 3 out of 5 stars

 Matilda the Musical is a dark story including large musical numbers and dancing.
 The music will be loud.
 Actors come into the audience.
 One audience member is brought onstage after intermission.
 Trunchbull uses a whistle multiple times during physical education class and uses a bullhorn when the kids stand up to her.
+Strobe lights and haze are used.

 Potentially Anxious Moments: 3 out of 5 stars